sourtin/igem15-sw/README.md

 ## Microscopy software
 The software is modular and consists of the following layers:
 * `hw` -- implements the hardware drivers with python bindings for both the xy translation stage and any heads used
+    * `virtual` -- a virtual example and testing XY stage with overhead camera, microscope and pen
+    * `shapeoko` -- interface to the shapeoko allowing abstract control and some recovery from disconnection
 * `lib` -- provides an interface to the hardware drivers and some nice features:
     * `workspace` -- the `Workspace` class is the primary interface and allows querying the underlying hardware for state and available heads; also provides for enqueuement of head actions and smart (optimised) queueing where a run of head actions can be sorted for reduced time
     * `vector` -- a basic 2d vector library with many useful functions